AndreiAlinPopa/PiFmGUI/README.md

 ========

 ## What is it?
 The first section goes over some of the motivations for PiFmGUI.
-If you are looking for the direct tutorial, skip ahead to _____
+If you are looking for the direct tutorial, skip ahead to **INSTRUCTIONS**

 PiFmGUI is an addon pack of scripts designed around the PiFmAdv repository written by Miegl.
 It features a grand total of 2 Bash files and 1 Python file alongside the original broadcast software.
 The purpose of PiFmGUI is to allow anybody from a radio novice to a radio enthusiast find a more affordable alternative to a typical HAM or CB radio they'd usually be forced to buy.
 This is all done to a more user-friendly graphical interface on how to begin broadcasting for someone completely unfamiliar with the Linux Operating environment - after all not everyone's got enough spare time on their hands for 'ol Tux!